-In accordance with the Prudence Concept, a provision has been created in respect of incomplete contracts for which losses are expected to arise after the financial year end.
+A provision has been created in respect of incomplete contracts for which losses are expected to arise after the financial year end.

 The provision for each loss making contract represents the value of irrecoverable costs which include outstanding claims, remedial and maintenance expenses.